 Skip to main content

-By default, STM32CubeMX uses the Systick timer as the system timebase, but other timers can be manually selected as well.
+STM32CubeMX uses SysTick as the default time base, but other timers can also be selected manually.

 Example

-STM32TimerTimebase timebase(&htimX); // X refers to the configured timer used as the timebase
+STM32TimerTimebase timebase(&htimX); // X is the selected timebase timer

 Usage